-Each school district board should decide how to best form and operate its business advisory council.
+Each school district's board of education should decide how to best form and operate its business advisory council.
 There is no required configuration.
 Some districts have small business advisory councils, while others form large groups.
 Still others complement the business advisory council membership with representatives from local government agencies and community organizations.
-Some districts choose to operate councils informally, and others will prefer a more formalized approach.
+Some districts choose to operate councils informally, and others prefer a more formalized approach.
+Regardless of how they operate, business advisory councils are public bodies and must adhere to the requirements of Ohio's Public Records and Open Meetings laws, collectively known as the "Sunshine Laws."

 Though Ohio law does not require it, each business advisory council should consider documenting its practices in a set of bylaws.
-These bylaws describe the council's purpose and guide its management by outlining the council's responsibilities and limitations as well as expectations for its members.
-A business advisory council should draft its bylaws to meet the needs of the local district board of education and community, or the governing board of its ESC and the community encompassed by the ESC.
+These bylaws describe the council's purpose and guide its management by outlining the council's responsibilities and limitations, as well as expectations for its members.
+A business advisory council should draft its bylaws to meet the needs of the local district board of education and community, the joint vocational school district board of education and its community or the governing board of its educational service center and the community encompassed by the educational service center.
 As part of the operating process, a business advisory council should review its bylaws each year.